kreatifIT/kPopup/README.md

 # kPopup
-Redaxo Addon for creating Popups in a headless environment
+Redaxo Addon for creating Popups in a headless environment.
+Install and ready to go.